Moorabbin Airport: Master plan

-The master plan for Moorabbin Airport was approved by the federal Minister for Infrastructure Anthony Albanese MP, on 25 June 2010.
+The master plan for Moorabbin Airport was approved by the federal Minister for Infrastructure Anthony Albanese, on 25 June 2010.
 The master plan provides a twenty-year horizon detailing the development of the airport and associated infrastructure.

-A draft Major Development Plan for Moorabbin Airport drawn up by the Australian company Wesfarmers was refused by Albanese, on 5 August 2013.
+A draft Major Development Plan for Moorabbin Airport drawn up by the Australian company Wesfarmers was refused by Albanese on 5 August 2013.
 The draft plan was for the development of large retail outlets on 4.8 hectares of airport land at the corner of Centre Dandenong Road and Boundary Road.
 The proposal had a floor area of 14,500m^{2}.